-WRITE COMMITTED transaction, if it encounters an uncommitted insert operation then that insert operation is going to be blocked.
+READ COMMITTED transaction, if it encounters an uncommitted insert operation then that insert operation is going to be blocked.
 If this property is set to

-The percentage of change in the number of rows to a table that will cause pre-compiled statements using the table to be re-compiled.
+The percentage of change in the number of rows to a table that cause precompiled statements using the table to be re-compiled.
 The default is 0.10 (10%).
 Compiled statements using a table having more than 10% of its rows changed will have its cache statement invalidated.
 This will force a re-compilation the next time the statement is used.

 The maximum number of deterministic User-Defined Functions (UDFs) that will be cached in memory.
 The cache stores any type of UDF, regardless of how it is implemented (Java or SQL).
 A deterministic UDF is one that is run with the same arguments.
 When the cache is full, the oldest entry is removed.
 If that combination of arguments is used again, the UDF code is executed to compute the result.
 The default is